And, honestly, poor rapport with students or parents (or anyone really!) can break you. Rapport can either build you up or break you down.

-Relationship building is huge in education.
-You have to build a rapport with students, with parents, with your peers, with administrators… the list goes on an on.
-The two types of relationship I want talk about building are those you build with your students and your student’s parents.
+The two types of relationship I want talk about building are those you build with your students and with your students’ parents.

 1. The most important thing to me when building a rapport with students is, first, saying hello to them every single morning and asking them how they are doing.
 If Joey had an awful day yesterday, that was yesterday.
 He needs to know that you know that today is a new day, so start his day [and yours] by saying, “Good Morning Joey!
 How are you today?”
 This will lead to only good.
 Your students will believe that you care for them and aren’t out to “get them.”